univention/univention-corporate-server/management/univention-web/docs/development_of_dojo_based_web_interfaces.md

 # just copy univention-web over again.
 rsync -r /path/to/univention-web <ip-of-my-ucs-system>:/home/univention-web/

-# If you made CSS changes or added new JavaScript files you  have to
+# If you make CSS changes or add new JavaScript files you have to
 # call `make clean` to erase the previous `make build-dev` and
 # then call 'make build-dev' again.
-# Otherwise you can omit this step
+# Otherwise you can omit this step.
 make clean; make build-dev

 # To revert to the installed `univention-web` version on the UCS system